Collage of three D.C. plates.

 Washington, D.C.
 Personalized Plates

-It was during the mid-1960s that vanity plates were first made available in many of the states, and their debut in the District of Columbia came in late 1964.
+It was during the mid-1960s that vanity plates were first made available in many of the states, and their debut in the District of Columbia came in late 1964, long before they were offered in Maryland (1971), Virginia (1972), and most other nearby states.
 The black-on-white plate style introduced that year and issued for more than a decade incorporated the wide dies used to make most D.C. plates in use at the time.
 Long after their use had been abandoned for all other plate types, however, they continued to be used to make personalized plates, resulting in five being the maximum number of characters allowed on each plate for many years.
 Not until a second plate style was introduced in the late 1970s or early 1980s, on the blue-on-white Nation's Capital (1978) base, was the number of available characters increased to six.
 On the present computer-generated plates the limit is seven.
 Punctuation and other marks offered in some of the states have never been available on D.C. personalized plates.

 As with all non-passenger plate types from this jurisdiction, the history of personalized plates is not entirely understood.
-A lack of ample documentation about them leaves us to draw conclusions about their history mostly based upon known examples.
+A lack of ample documentation about them, especially the few changes made to their appearance in the late 1960s and during the 1970s, leaves us to draw conclusions about their history mostly based upon known examples.

 First-Issue (1964) Baseplate